Connector for Salesforce & Jira uses Salesforce APIs to communicate and synchronize with Salesforce.

 REQUEST_LIMIT_EXCEEDED error message, especially if you have other applications which also make multiple API calls.
 This daily limit depends on what Salesforce edition your organization is using.

-As an Admin, you are able to see API Call Usage from within Salesforce.
-Do take note that this process will allow you to see general API Call Usage for all applications in Salesforce, and not just the Salesforce & Jira Cloud Connector.
+As an Admin, you are able to see API call usage from within Salesforce.
+Do take note that this process will allow you to see general API call usage for all applications in Salesforce, and not just for Connector for Salesforce & Jira.